Chinggis6/TengeridHome/.cheat/vim.md

 g~w - change word case

 # Insert mode (i)

+^c - exit from Insert mode and switch to Normal mode (same as Esc)

 ^n - complete word already existing in the file, by next first match ^p - un-complete word, by previous first match